 State Rep. Ed DeLaney

 State Representative Ed DeLaney is a retired lawyer.
 He has both a bachelor’s degree and a master’s degree from the State University of New York at Binghamton.
 Shortly after DeLaney married Ann McGovern, he began his service as a junior officer in the U.S. Navy.
 He graduated from Harvard Law School with honors in 1973 and began work in Indianapolis at the firm now named Barnes and Thornburg.

 DeLaney has served as an advocate for businesses and individuals in matters ranging from business disputes to estate litigation, election law and First Amendment litigation.
 DeLaney has represented the Federation of Bosnia and Herzegovina in an arbitration hearing under the Dayton Peace Accords.
 He speaks Russian fluently.

 DeLaney has been active in his community.
 He served former Governor Evan Bayh as chair of the Indiana Development Finance Authority from 1990 to 1996.
-He has been a member of the Indianapolis Police Merit Board and president of the St. Thomas Aquinas Parish Council, where the family has been a member for 40 years.
+He has been a member of the Indianapolis Police Merit Board and president of the St. Thomas Aquinas Parish Council, where the family has been a member for more than 40 years.
 He served the Indianapolis Bar Association on its Judicial Evaluation Committee.

 He has been an election monitor for the International Republican Institute in Russia.
 For some 25 years, DeLaney has trained both groups and individuals in the skills of being an advocate.
 His experience has been recognized by the Best Lawyers in America and the Indiana Super Lawyers.

 DeLaney and Ann married in 1967 and have been blessed with three adult children: Kathleen, with whom they practiced law; Jennifer, a physician in St. Louis; and Tim, who is a deputy prosecutor for Marion County.
 They have eight active grandchildren.